 Roasting in the oven brings out the rich, caramelized flavor.
 And it is complemented by the warmth of cinnamon and an optional bit of heat from a pinch of cayenne pepper.

-Just a bit of brown buttery gives this healthy side dish a rich, velvety texture and savory, nutty flavor.
+Just a bit of brown buttery gives this side dish a rich, velvety texture and savory, nutty flavor.
 Quick enough to make for a weeknight meal, but elegant enough to find a place on a holiday menu.

 Toss the quinoa, butternut squash, and pomegranate seeds together with a simple balsamic dressing and you can enjoy it as a hot side dish.
 Or store it in the fridge to have for lunch all week because it makes a delicious cold salad.